 Our work connects fundamental concepts of active matter with quantum technologies by showing that nonreciprocal interactions have practical implications for the development of superradiant lasers.
 Furthermore, our model offers a physical realization of conformist-contrarian dynamics, introduced in Refs.~\cite{Hong_2011_PRL, Hong_2011_PRE} inspired by social behavior, whose implementation remained unclear.
-More broadly, our findings contribute to the understanding of nonreciprocal phenomena in quantum systems.
-Recent studies have shown that nonreciprocal interactions can be engineered by carefully designed light-matter couplings~\cite{Chiacchio_2023,Nadolny_2024,Hanai_2024_arxiv}.
-The present work demonstrates that quantum nonreciprocal interactions can naturally occur between driven and undriven constituents.
+More broadly, our findings contribute to the understanding of nonreciprocal phenomena in driven-dissipative quantum systems~\cite{Hanai_2019,Hanai_2020,Sieberer_2023,Zelle_2024} beyond unidirectional interactions~\cite{Gardiner_1993,Carmichael_1993,Metelmann_2015}.
+While recent studies have shown that nonreciprocal interactions can be engineered by carefully designed light-matter couplings~\cite{Chiacchio_2023,Reisenbauer_2023,Rudolph_2024,Hanai_2024_arxiv,Nadolny_2024}, the present work demonstrates that quantum nonreciprocal interactions can naturally occur between driven and undriven atoms in a superradiant laser.

 \mysection{Model} We describe a superradiant laser, which comprises $N$ atoms each modeled as a quantum spin-1/2 with states $\ket{0}$ and $\ket{1}$; see \cref{fig:1}.
 While all spins are coupled coherently to a lossy cavity mode, only $N_\d \leq N$ of the spins are incoherently driven; the other $N_\ud = N - N_\d$ spins are not driven.
 The fraction of driven (undriven) spins is $p_\mathrm{d} = N_\d/N$ ($p_\ud = 1-p_\d$).
 The spins are described by Pauli matrices $\sigma^z_{\mu,i} = \dyad{1}_{\mu,i} - \dyad{0}_{\mu,i}$ and ladder operators $\sigma^+_{\mu,i} = \dyad{1}{0}_{\mu,i}$, $\sigma^-_{\mu,i} = \dyad{0}{1}_{\mu,i}$.
 The index $\mu \in \{\d,\ud\}$ distinguishes driven and undriven spins, and $i$ ranges from $1$ to $N_\mu$ .